 A lot of women, who are dieting for losing weight avoid carbohydrates because they are afraid to become fat from the carbs.

 Any product based on refined white flour is included in the category of bad carbohydrates.
-White bread, white rice, refined flour pasta, pastries and processed snacks increase blood sugar level, leading to weight gain and promoting inflammatory reactions which occur in the body and underlie many serious diseases.
+White bread, white rice, refined flour pasta, pastries and processed snacks increase blood sugar level, leading to weight gain and promoting inflammatory reactions that occur in the body and underlie many serious diseases.

-On the other side of the fence are those good carbohydrates, such as whole grains, legumes and starchy vegetables which benefit the body and don’t fatten, but these are also helpful in protecting the organs against serious diseases, such as diabetes or cancer.
+On the other side of the fence are those good carbohydrates, such as whole grains, legumes and starchy vegetables that benefit the body and don’t fatten, but these are also helpful in protecting the organs against serious diseases, such as diabetes or cancer.

 What is the difference between good and bad (white, refined) carbohydrates?